paulwainaina/paulwainaina.github.io/README.md

 - 👋 Hi, I’m @paulwainaina
-- 👀 I’m interested in machine Learning and software development
+- 👀 I’m interested in cyber security, machine Learning and software development
 - 🌱 I’m currently learning go lang
-- 💞️ I’m looking to collaborate on any machine learning project
+- 💞️ I’m looking to collaborate on any opensource project
 - 📫 How to reach me paulwainaina36@gmail.com

 <!---